mayar4ki/Livesey/README.md

   delete
   copy address to share ✅

+- we add asset ref hash to the token make sure to integrate it in the frontend and backend

-- add token meta (imgs, tags, description, title)
+- add token meta (imgs, tags, description, title) /
+- add token to wallet will make u download copy of the seeds

+- make public explorer

 ### User App